 RL: The best day surfing is better than the best day climbing.
 There is just nothing like getting barreled or dropping into a huge wave.
 Except kitesurfing, which is what I prefer these days.
 With kitesurfing, you have all the speed and power you need to do what you want with the wave.

 RL: You are welcome Brad.
 Thanks for your service with Seal Team 4.

-SEALgrinderPT is donor to the Access Fund
+SEALgrinderPT is a proud donor to the Access Fund

 Article posted December, 2011 and updated May, 2018.